Unbeaten Vikings sail closer to a state berth - Austin Daily Herald

 Hayfield junior Easton Fritcher struck out five in three scoreless innings before he was taken out to save his arm.

-Sam Nelsen singled in a run with two outs to bring LP within 9-3 in the fifth and LP had runners on second and third, but Hayfield’s Nolan Klocke came up with a big strikeout of Jed Nelson to avoid further trouble.
+Sam Nelsen singled in a run with two outs to bring L-P within 9-3 in the fifth.
+The Athletics had runners on second and third, but Hayfield’s Nolan Klocke came up with a big strikeout of Jed Nelson to avoid further trouble.

-Hayfield’s Karver Heydt pitched a scoreless sixth inning to help seal the win and he also chipped in a triple and a pair of RBIs on his birthday.
+Hayfield’s Karver Heydt pitched a scoreless sixth inning to help seal the win.
+He also chipped in a triple and a pair of RBIs on his birthday.

 “This is one of the big birthday’s, that’s for sure,” Heydt said.
 “Our first inning hitting was contagious.
 We’re all friends on the team and our friendship brought us together.
 That was unlike any feeling in the world.
 There was pressure coming into the game, but after that first hit, we were into the game.
 You’re always focused against a good team like this.
 You have to be ready.”

-LP reached the scoreboard when Nelsen and Hunter VaDeer each came home on wild pitches to bring the Athletics within 9-2 in the top of the fourth.
+L-P reached the scoreboard when Nelsen and Hunter VaDeer each came home on wild pitches to bring the Athletics within 9-2 in the top of the fourth.

-Hayfield (22-0 overall) will play LP again in the Section 1A Title game in Seltz Field at 5 p.m.
+Hayfield (22-0 overall) will play L-P again in the Section 1A title game at Seltz Field at 5 p.m.
 Thursday.
-The Vikings can afford one loss and they only need to win once to get back to the state tournament for the second time in three years.
+The Vikings only need to win once to get back to the state tournament for the second time in three years.

-The vikings had a lot of fun on Tuesday, but they’ll be ready to go again on Thursday.
+The Vikings had a lot of fun on Tuesday, but they’ll be ready to go again on Thursday.

 “The crowd was awesome today and getting everyone on base was great,” Bungum said.
 “We were flexible with our pitchers and everyone threw well.
 We’ve got a long line of good pitchers on our team.
 Our mentality is one game at a time, even though we have a really good record.
 We want to bring our ‘A’ game and then never look back.”

-LP 0 0 0 2 1 0 — 3 3 2
+L-P 000 210 — 3 3 2

 Hayfield pitching: Easton Fritcher (W) 3 IP, 1 H, 1 BB, 0 R, 5 K; Nolan Klocke, 2 IP, 2 H, 3 BB, 3 ER, 4 K; Karver Heydt, 1 IP, 0 R, 1 2 K